Unforgiven: Box office

 The film debuted at the top position in its opening weekend.
-Its earnings of $15 million ($7,252 average from 2,071 theaters) in its opening weekend was the best-ever opening for an Eastwood film at that time.
-It spent a total of three weeks as the No. 1 film in North America.
-In its 35th weekend (April 2–4, 1993), capitalizing on its Oscar wins, the film returned to the Top 10 (spending another three weeks total there), ranking at No. 8 with a gross of $2.5 million ($2,969 average from 855 theaters), an improvement of 197 percent over the weekend before where it made $855,188 ($1,767 average from 484 theaters).
+Its earnings of $15 million ($7,252 average from 2,071 theaters) in its opening weekend was the best-ever opening for a Clint Eastwood film at that time.
+This was also the highest August opening weekend, holding that record until it was surpassed a year later by The Fugitive.
+It spent a total of three weeks as the number-one film in North America.
+In its 35th weekend (April 2–4, 1993), capitalizing on its Oscar wins, the film returned to the top 10 (spending another three weeks in total there), ranking at number eight with a gross of $2.5 million ($2,969 average from 855 theaters), an improvement of 197% over the weekend before, when it made $855,188 ($1,767 average from 484 theaters).
 The film closed on July 15, 1993, having spent nearly a full year in theaters (343 days / 49 weeks), having earned $101.2 million in North America, and another $58 million internationally for a total of $159.2 million worldwide.

 Critical response

-Review aggregator Rotten Tomatoes reports an approval rating of 96% based on 108 reviews, and an average rating of 8.80/10.
+Review aggregator Rotten Tomatoes reports an approval rating of 96% based on 109 reviews, and an average rating of 8.80/10.
 The website's critical consensus states: "As both director and star, Clint Eastwood strips away decades of Hollywood varnish applied to the Wild West, and emerges with a series of harshly eloquent statements about the nature of violence."
 Metacritic gave the film a score of 85 out of 100 based on 34 critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Jack Methews of the Los Angeles Times described Unforgiven as "the finest classical western to come along since perhaps John Ford's 1956 The Searchers."
+Jack Methews of the Los Angeles Times described Unforgiven as "the finest classical Western to come along since perhaps John Ford's 1956 The Searchers."
 Richard Corliss in Time wrote that the film was "Eastwood's meditation on age, repute, courage, heroism—on all those burdens he has been carrying with such grace for decades."
 Gene Siskel and Roger Ebert criticized the work, though the latter gave it a positive vote, for being too long and having too many superfluous characters (such as Harris' English Bob, who enters and leaves without meeting the protagonists).
 Despite his initial reservations, Ebert eventually included the film in his "The Great Movies" list.

-Unforgiven was named one of the ten best films of the year on 76 critics' lists, according to a poll of the nation's top 106 film critics.
+Unforgiven was named one of the 10 best films of the year on 76 critics' lists, according to a poll of the nation's top 106 film critics.